 Audits, Reviews and Compilations

-Potter & LaMarca offer financial statement services at all three levels.
-Our experts have the experience and knowledge to provide high quality assurance services at all three levels.
+Potter & LaMarca offer financial statement assurance services at all three levels – audits, reviews, and compilations.
+Our experts have the experience and knowledge to provide high-quality assurance services at all three levels.

 Lenders, investors and other interested parties rely on your financial statements to make business decisions.
-Having your financial statements audited provides them with the highest level of assurance.
-We have a team of experts who specialize in accounting and auditing so you can rest assured that your financial statements have been prepared in accordance with professional standards if they have been audited by us.
+Putting your financial statements through an audit and provides them with the highest level of assurance.
+We have a team of experts who specialize in accounting and auditing so you can be sure that your financial statements are in accordance with professional standards if they have been through one of our audits.

-We will work with you to make sure you have the necessary controls and procedures in place to accurately report your financial data.
+We’ll work with you to ensure you have the necessary controls and procedures in place to accurately report financial data.

 Our thorough process will help expose deficiencies, weaknesses or gaps in your organization’s internal controls.
 This will lead to increased efficiency and better decision making going forward.

-A review, while less in scope than an audit, provides the users of your financial statements with limited assurance that no material modifications are needed to your financial statements as presented.
+A review, while less in scope than an audit, provides the users of your financial statements with some assurance that no material modifications need to be made to your financial statements as presented.
 Our review procedures include inquiries of management and developing predictive tests to achieve this goal.